neng88/Pr1__Navigation__Udc/README.md

 4. Iterate until agent reaches a threshold score of 15.0

+## Instructions:

+Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+The code has been adapted from the (Deep_Q_Network_Solution)[https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/solution/Deep_Q_Network_Solution.ipynb] notebook.

 ## Before start:

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: